A Listicle Revisited

 The spirit of rugby intensifies not only the players’ physical drive but their drive to help their fellow human beings as well.

 4) Rugby Is for Everyone:

 Anyone can enter into this realm of camaraderie and ridiculousness regardless of ability, race, sexuality or gender.
 A form of rugby for disabled players was even developed in the early 1970s in Canada.
 Wheelchair Rugby, originally called Murderball, is a full contact and coed sport.

 It is also a Paralympic event, and the 2005 film Murderball actually follows U.S. hopefuls as they fight their way to the Games in Athens, Greece.
 Rugby brings women together and empowers them to tackle (pun intended) obstacles they never thought possible.
 Now Wheelchair Rugby is played in over twenty countries around the globe!

 There are also many teams and organizations which are dedicated to the LGBTQ community!
 There is a home for everyone on the rugby pitch.

 Personally, I had only heard rumors about rugby and only started playing when I was a sophomore at West Chester University; needless to say, after my first week of practice the sport had captivated me.
 Since then I’ve had the privilege to run, sweat and scream alongside mothers in their thirties, fresh college graduates and even people who’ve never played the sport before in their lives.

 People who are interested in joining but don’t know where to start needn’t fear.
 Joining a team for the first time is simple.
-All you need to become a rugger is a mouth guard and a pair of cleats.
+All you need to become a rugger is a mouth guard and a pair of sneakers.
 Once you have your gear, go ahead and join up with your local rugby club!
-They will be more than happy to teach you the rest of the techniques you will need to know.
+They will be more than happy to teach you the rest of the techniques that you will need to know.